The Ultimate Guide: ACC for dummies.

 3. Achieving the ratings

-Before your online racing career can start, you need to work on your ratings (read all about the ratings here).
+Before your online racing career can start, you need to work on your ratings.
 Ratings are Kunos’ way to measure driver level, and allows server owners to throw up thresholds to keep certain (low) levels from entering.
 The big hurdles are track- and safety rating.

 Track rating (TR): these are easily gained if you know what you are doing.
 If you don’t, you are going to have a bad time.
 Remember how I said you need to drive these cars like you’re on a real track?
 This is a test to see whether you are able to do so.
 You can get one star for completing one clean lap.
 Sounds easy enough, but you also need to maintain a certain pace for it to count.
 Two stars for two subsequent clean laps, and three stars for four subsequent clean laps.
 This is a good way to learn the tracks and the cars behaviour.
 Feel free to take an easy car to drive, like the Aston Martin AMR V8.
 You might also want to start with an easy track, like Monza.